CVE-2026-22315

 Remediation

-Compensating Controls: Restrict access to the SQL editor component to the minimum number of necessary administrative personnel until a patch is applied.
+Compensating Controls: Implement strict role-based access control (RBAC) to limit access to the SQL editor to the absolute minimum number of authorized personnel.

 Exploitation status